mlflow/mlflow/examples/ray_serve/README.md

 Ray Serve is now running and ready to deploy MLflow models.
 The MLflow Ray Serve plugin features both a Python API as well as a command-line interface.
 For this example, we'll use the command line interface.

-Deploy our first instance using the following command:
+Finally, we may deploy our model by creating an instance using the following command:

 `mlflow deployments create -t ray-serve -m iris_model --name iris:v1`